“The past was not a silent place”

 —Dr Damien Murphy, University of York

 Audiovisual technology is becoming more embedded into the fabric of our daily lives than ever before.
 Most of us own a smartphone or portable music-listening device, and streaming services such as Netflix have made watching TV at your own pace more popular than ever.
-As an unavoidable presence in all our lives, the new galleries propose to explore the different ways sound and light technology has shaped the way we receive and consume audiovisual products.
-They will also focus on how we, the users, have harnessed this technology as a means of self-expression and even shaped the way technology has evolved.
+Sound and light technologies are an unavoidable presence in all our lives; the new galleries propose to explore the different ways they have shaped the way we receive and consume audiovisual products.
+They will also focus on how we, the users, have harnessed this technology as a means of self-expression—and even shaped the way technology has evolved.

-One narrative highlighting the importance of sound technology lies particularly close to the heart of Bradford in form of the innovative world of pirate radio.
+One sound technology narrative lies particularly close to the heart of Bradford: the innovative world of pirate radio.
 In the 1980s and 90s, pockets of cultural pioneers across the country used audio technology to hijack the airwaves in a bid to make their music and voices heard.
 Central to this story were the Bradford pirate DJs who created their own music broadcasting platforms, but also the wider Bradford community who supported these stations by providing a listening ear.

 The history of pirate radio can be traced back to the 1960s when Radio Caroline famously exploited a legal loophole, broadcasting from the high seas in a bid to avoid government authorities.
 At the time, the BBC had a monopoly on radio broadcasting.
 Pop music was limited to just one hour per week.
 Bound by archaic legislation fashioned during the post-war years against the imagined threat of enemy broadcasting, the Department of Trade and Industry (DTI) had a zero-tolerance policy towards unlicensed radio stations.